przemyslawkarcz/Text-Statistics/README.md

 To start, go to the AppRunner class.
 Additionally, there is also the AppRunner_WordsSearching class responsible for finding chosen words in the text.
+As an add-on, the application implements a method that finds characters in the text and replaces characters adjacent to the searched characters.
+To run this method use AppRunner_CharactersReplacement class.

 Technologies used in the project are: IDE - IntelliJ Idea Community; Maven; Java - 1.8; TDD; Design pattern - Facade.